The Journal Edit

 I WISH this was for adults, but alas it’s a brilliant idea conceived for children but the design is just brilliant.
 I bought one for my niece who LOVED it, particularly the additional stickers that come with.
 If you know a wee person (ideally 6-12) who wants to cultivate a gratitude habit or just a more general positive mindset this is fantastic.

-2. The one for a listicle lover – The 52 list
+2. For the listicle lover - The 52 list

 I was brought this a few years ago and it is an easy way to ease yourself into journaling if you don’t have time for a daily habit.
 Based on the blog by Moorea Seal, each week, you are prompted to create a list under various positive cateogories.
 Note: in the spirit of all things small biz, with a bit of a google search you don’t have to buy from the big A-book store and support an independent bookshop.

-3. The little and often – One line a day
+3. For the little and often - One line a day

 Remarkably this is badger is still available in the sale.
 I love the stationary at Kikki.K and this cute one is a perfect cheerful day job.
 Quirky and cute designs, stickers (because they are not just for children) and a weekly planner so you can really happily illustrate your week ahead.